uh-comp-methods1/intro/README.md

 ## Running at hub.cs.helsinki.fi

 This option is available only for the participants of the computational methods course at UH.
 If you are not in the UH network, you need to establish first a VPN connection, see the [instructions](https://helpdesk.it.helsinki.fi/en/help/5190) on VPN connections.
-Those preferring the Linux command line can use `openvpn` with the [configuration](https://cubbli.cs.helsinki.fi/hy-vpn-tun.ovpn), see the [instructions](https://wiki.helsinki.fi/display/it4sci/Remote+access+to+University+resources).
+Those preferring the Linux command line can use `openvpn` with this [configuration](https://cubbli.cs.helsinki.fi/hy-vpn-tun.ovpn), see the [instructions](https://wiki.helsinki.fi/display/it4sci/Remote+access+to+University+resources).

 If you haven't previously logged into `turso.cs.helsinki.fi`, you need to do so to create your home directory.
 To do this, open a terminal and run